kaiba-tech/kaiba/docs/introduction.md

 What we just did is the core principle of creating the output structure.
 We added an object with the name `person`, then we moved our `firstname` attribute to the `person` object.

-## Time to Map some values!
+## Time to Fetch some values!

-We will now introduce the `mappings` key, it's and array of `mapping` objects.
+We will now introduce the `data_fetchers` key, it's and array of `DataFetcher` objects.

-The `mapping` object is the only place where you actually fetch data from the input.
+The `DataFetcher` object is the only place where you actually fetch data from the input.
 And you do that by specifying a `path`.
 The `path` describes the steps to take to get to the value we are interested in.

-### Mapping.path with flat structure
+### DataFetcher.path with flat structure

 === "config.json"

     ```json hl_lines="13"
     {
         "name": "root",
-        "array": false,
         "objects": [
             {
                 "name": "person",
-                "array": false,
                 "attributes": [
                     {
                         "name": "firstname",
-                        "mappings": [
+                        "data_fetchers": [
                             {
                                 "path": ["name"]
                             }